California Driver Handbook - Obtaining a Driver License

 To apply for a Class C DL, you must:

-- Submit a completed and signed Driver License or Identification Card Application (DL 44) form.
+- Submit a completed and signed Driver License & ID Card Application (DL 44/eDL 44) form.
+The eDL44 can be completed online in advance.
 Signing this form means you agree to submit to a chemical test to determine the alcohol or drug content of your blood when requested by a peace officer.
 If you refuse to sign this statement, DMV will not issue a permit or DL.

 - Present an acceptable document(s) establishing your identity and birthdate.